Grant access to MCP tools

 Matching group: sources, like group:ai-users in the example above, requires visible groups enabled for the Aperture device.

-Each capability entry under tailscale.com/cap/aperture can include these MCP fields:
+Each capability entry under tailscale.com/cap/aperture can include the connectors field:

-Patterns use the same glob syntax as model grants: * matches any characters within a single path segment (it does not cross /), and ** matches zero or more segments.
+Patterns use the same glob syntax as model grants: * matches a single path segment and also matches any characters within a segment (for example, get_* matches tool names that start with get_), and ** matches zero or more segments.

 Pattern examples

-The following examples show how to use patterns to grant access to specific MCP items:
+The following examples show how to use FQN patterns to grant access to specific connector capabilities:

 PatternMatches